-- From Cluster Monitor, log on to a cluster in the global cluster. - 2 In the Service Groups tab of the Cluster Explorer configuration tree, expand the ClusterService group and the Process agent. - Right-click the ClusterService-Proc resource, click Offline, and click the appropriate system from the menu. - Repeat all the previous steps for the additional clusters in the global cluster.
+- From Cluster Monitor, log on to a cluster in the global cluster. - In the Service Groups tab of the Cluster Explorer configuration tree, expand the ClusterService group and the Process agent. - Right-click the ClusterService-Proc resource, click Offline, and click the appropriate system from the menu. - Repeat step 1 to step 3 for the additional clusters in the global cluster.